 Once you have decided how long you will devote to your morning routine, you need to think about the things you want to do in the mornings.
 If you love reading and don’t get a chance to read during the day, you might spend your entire morning reading.
 If you follow the 5 am club method, then you will spend 20 minutes reading, 20 minutes exercising, and 20 minutes reflecting.

 Even once you have created the perfect morning routine for your needs, there will be mornings when you don’t stick to your routine.
-There could be forces beyond your control or a day where you feel your body needs to sleep in.
-The important thing is to be prepared for days where things don’t go as planned and not to let them ruin your entire day.
+There could be forces beyond your control or a day when you feel your body needs to sleep in.
+The important thing is to be prepared for days when things don’t go as planned and not to let them ruin your entire day.
 Try to stick to your morning routine as often as possible, but be prepared for days when things don’t go as planned.

 Possible Activities to Include in Morning Routines

 Here are some optional activities to include in your morning schedule.
 You can spend your entire morning routine doing one of these activities or spend 10 to 15 minutes doing 4 to 6 different activities.
 Or, use the 5 am club method and do three activities for 20 minutes each.
 You can see some sample morning routines below.

 If you create a morning schedule and you don’t enjoy one or more of the activities, then change your schedule.
 Keep changing it until you find a morning routine that you enjoy so much you actually want to wake up in the morning to get started.
 Have you noticed how when you get up to face a boring day you turn off your alarm or haul yourself out of bed and when you get up to go on vacation, you jump out of bed?
 One way to ensure you start the day excited to begin is to include an activity you look forward to or really care about.
 Try to include this important or fun activity in your morning routine.